LunusMax/movie_data/README.md

 ## 📂 Estrutura

-- `Imovie_data.ipynb`: notebook principal com as análises realizadas no curso.
+- `movie_data.ipynb`: notebook principal com as análises realizadas no curso.

 ## 🚀 Como executar